Meet NYC's new incoming Schools Chancellor Meisha Porter

 Porter has been Executive Superintendent since 2018, and has overseen the largest gains in graduation rates of any borough in that time, from 67.4 in 2018 to 73.0 - a 5.7 percentage point increase, as compared to a 2.8 point increase citywide.
 Postsecondary enrollment in the Bronx has also had a substantial increase under her tenure, with 54.9% of the 9th-grade cohort for the Class of 2019 enrolling in college, a 1.2 increase from the Class of 2018.

 "We have successfully partnered with Meisha Ross Porter on projects in the past, including the Bronx Plan and expanding community schools.
-We look forward to working with her in the future," Mulgrew said in a statement.
+We look forward to working with her in the future," UFT President Michael Mulgrew said in a statement.

 In addition to previous roles within the DOE, Porter has also taught at CUNY as an adjunct professor and been a Columbia University Cahn fellow, an Aspen Institute fellow, and a member of the Harvard University National Institute for Urban School Leaders and the Fordham University - Carnegie Foundation iLead team.
 Porter has also received the National Association of Negro Women Sojourner Truth Award, Mercy College honorary degree and multiple state and local recognitions.